Electric Bikes - Introduction

 (b) to open up biking to people who have tried classic bike riding and find the hills (or their knees) defeat them.

 Quick read: In 2011 we began our research, buying pre-made ebikes and then, when we concluded they were overpriced and underwhelming we shifted to kits.
 We bought ten different kits... various front hub and rear hubs, and then in January 2013, whilst visiting the Bafang Factory in Suzhou, we were invited to try a new mid-mount prototype, the BBS01.
 Where ebikes had been evolving, this was a revolutionary change, a great leap forward, and we asked to buy a couple.
 The 250W and 350W units were made in March and we began testing them in April, writing up our findings in the enthusiasts forums.
 We then put together a buying group and bought 27 motors, and in doing so changed ebiking on our home base in Waiheke Island.
 A new ebike store opened up, tourists starting coming over and renting bikes, then after a day of falling in love, buying them.
 In our hilly island, ebikes became a common sight on the island.
 The point of all this?
 In 2015, our recommendations are simple.
 Buy the Bafang BBS01 or if you live in a country that allows more powerful motors, the BBS02.
 Put it on your existing bike, or buy the nicest city bike you can find.
 The photo above is a new Pashley Princess with a new 300W BBS01.
 This week the bike shop is installing a new BBS01 on a 1950 BSA bicycle that is being restored mechanically, but with the hand-applied green paint that is traditional.
 If you want an ebike, that's the way to go in 2015.
+(NOTE: We don't update this site as often as we should, but the information is still useful).

 Finding a great classic bike (classic meaning the time-tested design for slow cycling) is hard enough.
 Then once that part is sorted, one tries to get good information about putting a reasonable motor on the bike to flatten the hills, and it gets even more confusing.
 This page will contain just enough technical stuff so the non-engineer can understand what is involved, and to make it easy for now, it then provides a few recommendations on what to buy at a reasonable price.
 There are many other options out there, but until we have tested them, we cannot speak intelligently.
 This page will change as we try new products and experience them in real life.